Business Process Automation Examples for Small Businesses

 Business process automation sounds abstract until you connect it to the daily work that slows a small business down.
 The best examples are not huge enterprise projects.
 They are repeated tasks that happen every week: intake, follow-up, approvals, reports, spreadsheet cleanup, missed-call response, document requests, and owner visibility.

 This guide shows practical business process automation examples and workflow automation examples that a small business can use as a starting point.
-The goal is to help you spot which process should be fixed first, which one can become a simple automation, and which one may need a workflow system or custom app.
+The goal is to help you spot which process should be fixed first, which one can become a simple automation, and which one may need a workflow system or custom app later.

 Continue from here